GreatSymphonia/pnp-server/autoinstall/README.md

 !
 ```

 Now you are ready to attach your new devices to the network and switch it on.
 Wait till the autoinstall process is done.
-You can [follow the process on the syslog server or on the console](/autoinstall/sample_output.md), but dont touch anything.
+You can [follow the process on the syslog server or on the console](/autoinstall/sample_output.md), but don't touch anything.

-If everything works, your device gets an IP-address and the path to the script via DHCP, downloads the script, downloads the new image, sets the boot variable, downloads the config file, reboots and finishes the configuration.
+If everything works,
+ - your device gets an IP-address and the path to the script via DHCP
+ - downloads the script
+ - downloads the new image
+ - sets the boot variable
+ - downloads the config file
+ - reboots and finishes the configuration.